Mrs. Geraldine Heisch was born, raised and went to school at Friendship, through all 8 grades (Friendship no longer had a high school at that time).

 The community of Allison (later called Friendship) was located on the northern banks of Willis Creek about 4 miles east from the present town of Granger, Texas.

-In 1847 Elihu Creswell Allison and his brother, James A. Allison, moved to Milam County and bought land from Aza Hoxey, which was part of a six league Mexican Land Grant to Pedro Zarza prior to 1836.
-A contract dated 29 May 1855 shows that Elihu and James were each to receive 320 acres apiece out of the six leagues.
+In 1847 Elihu Creswell Allison and his brother, James A. Allison, moved to Milam County and bought land from Aza Hoxey, part of a six-league Mexican Land Grant to Pedro Zarza before 1836.
+A contract dated 29 May 1855 shows that Elihu and James received 320 acres apiece out of the six leagues.
 The part of the county where they bought land became Williamson County in 1848.
-This land was located in the northeastern Williamson County and about 4 miles from the present town of Granger, Texas.
+This land was located in northeastern Williamson County and about 4 miles from Granger, Texas.

 James Francis Allison, the oldest son of Elihu C. and Margaret M. Allison, and two of his brothers, Elihu Polk and Russell J. Crawford Allison, each built large two-story houses in this Allison Community.